angela-d/prtg-autoservices-monitor/README.md

  Once it's created, you need to go to the device/server's overview and you'll see **Auto-Start** services listed as a new sensor.
  - Click to it and go to its **Settings**
+ - Set the interval to *15 minutes*
  - You'll see the **Identification Token** field populated, copy it and paste into the `$prtgToken` of the **prtg-autoservices-monitor.ps1** script
+ - Save the sensor changes
  - Modify the `$prtgUrl` variable and set your PRTG's instance URL
  - Save